AviatrixSystems/Docs/HowTos/controller_ssl_using_elb.rst

 .. note::
-  If you have enabled controller HA, you can point your Auto Scaling Group to Target Group of your ELB for auto registration in the event of a filover.
+  If you have enabled controller HA, you can point your Auto Scaling Group to Target Group of your ELB for auto registration in the event of a failover.
   However, please note that Max value should be always 1.
 Having more than 1 active controller for any given set of services is not supported as documented `here <https://docs.aviatrix.com/HowTos/controller_ha.html>`_, if it is deployed behind an ELB